The 20 Best Benign Rolandic Epilepsy Doctors Near Me in Boston, MA

 Offers Telehealth

-Steven Tobochnik is a Neurologist in Boston, Massachusetts.
+Steven Tobochnik is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Tobochnik is rated as an Experienced provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Absence Seizure.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Absence Seizure.
+Dr. Tobochnik is board certified in Neurology and Epilepsy.

 Experienced in Benign Rolandic Epilepsy